N2 P-PDK

 • Behavioral models for heterogeneous integration, chiplet architectures, and domain-specific systems

-The first system exploration PDKs are planned for release early 2026.
+The first exploratory eDRAM system exploration PDK will be available early February, providing early access to IGZO‑based embedded DRAM technology.
+Advanced interconnect PDKs, covering die‑to‑wafer hybrid bonding and fine‑pitch RDL, will follow in March 2026.
 They will enable system-level innovation, and later hardware prototyping on the NanoIC pilot line.

 Want to access NanoIC’s PDKs?